 Creating Good Content Using Freelance Writers

-If you’re planning on using freelance writers to make good content while still managing the process yourself, it’s important to realize that you’ll also be responsible for vetting the writers to ensure they have the ability to research, write and format the content in a way that benefits your business.
+If you’re planning on using freelance writers for your content creator endeavors while still managing the process yourself, it’s important to realize that you’ll also be responsible for vetting the writers to ensure they have the ability to research, write and format the content in a way that benefits your business.
 You’ll also be responsible for negotiating rates and keeping track of payments and paperwork when contracting them.
 Lastly, you’ll have to manage assignments given, feedback and quality assurance of the content to make sure it’s quality.
 If you already have a system for doing this with other contractors, then this could be a viable option, otherwise, you might quickly realize you’re in over your head.

 Hiring, managing and maintaining hand-selected writing teams to create great content can be a full-time job on top of your OTHER full-time job if you’re not careful.

 Using a Content Writing Service to Write Good SEO Content

 With all that being said, using a content writing company can speed up the content creation process and help you scale much quicker and more affordably then doing it all or creating it all yourself.
 This is one of the best ways to make sure you write good SEO content.
 You pay a little more (in rates per word) than you would if you were managing the freelance writers yourself, but you save on all the costs of the time and money you’d spend hiring, managing and training content writers on a consistent basis.